-What are dust mites and why should you be concerned about eliminating them?
-Many people including infant children can develop allergies, asthma, and/or eczema symptoms from their presence.
+What are dust mites, and why should you be concerned about eliminating them?
+Many people, including infant children, can develop allergies, asthma, and eczema symptoms from their presence.

-Because their waste is extremely tiny and light air filtration can be a effective way to control their droppings from staying airborne.
+Because their waste is exceptionally tiny and light air filtration can be an effective way to control their droppings from staying airborne.
 This brings us to the question of what is the best way to control these invasive critters.

-It is doubtful that an environment will be completely free from these near invisible critters.
-However there are wonderful new air filtration systems with effective air filters to help in getting the their population under control.
+It is doubtful that an environment will be completely free from these near-invisible critters.
+However, there are wonderful new air filtration systems with effective air filters to help in getting their population under control.

-Also, over stuffed upholstered furniture is not the best choice so avoid it when possible.
-When buying carpet for you home stay away from carpet with a high pile.
-There are many wonderful low pile carpets to choose from that will serve you better.
+Also, overstuffed upholstered furniture is not the best choice, so avoid it when possible.
+When buying carpet for your home, stay away from carpet with a high pile.
+There are many excellent low pile carpets to choose from that will serve you better.

-You will also need to change your HEPA filter around every 6 months to keep your air filtration system working effectively (or check with your cleaners manufacturer).
+You will also need to change your HEPA filter around every six months to keep your air filtration system working effectively (or check with your cleaners manufacturer).

-It is also wise to discourage your pets from sleeping in the same area as you do because these minute pests are attracted to pet dander and the proteins pets leave behind.
+It is also wise to discourage your pets from sleeping in the same area as you do because these tiny pests are attracted to pet dander and the proteins pets leave behind.